 d) Provisions for decommissioning and site restoration costs: when a disruption is caused by the ongoing development or production of a mining property, an obligation to incur decommissioning and restoration costs arises.
-Costs are estimated based on a formal closure plan and are reassessed annually or as of the date such obligations become known.
+Costs are estimated based on a formal closure plan and are reassessed as of each reporting period or as of the date such obligations become known.
 The initial estimate of decommissioning and site restoration costs is recognized as property, plant, and equipment in accordance with IAS 16, and simultaneously a liability in accordance with IAS 37, is recorded.